dlcastillop/final-countdown-js/README.md

 - current: the current value of the stopwatch in the format "hh:mm:ss"
 - isPaused: a boolean value indicating whether the stopwatch is currently paused or not
+- isOver: a boolean value indicating whether the stopwatch is currently over or not
 - pause: the function to pause the stopwatch
 - play: the function to play the stopwatch
 - reset: the function to reset the stopwatch